loading...

 Long time to market

-When comparing the cost factors of the three approaches based on a company's situation: The first, Closed Source Service, typically bases its costs on the number of tokens, calculated by the number of words or symbols processed during input/output or API calls.
-Calculating tokens varies by language, and the costs increase with usage.
-However, for companies with limited technical personnel, this model can be more economical in the long run and it is suitable for companies lacking deployment capabilities.
-Also, due to the importance of auditing security and regulatory requirements, the security protocols and certifications provided by closed-source services can be efficient for industries like finance and medical.[4]
-The second approach, Third-Party Hosted Open-Source Service, is significantly cheaper than closed-source services.
-However, costs can vary depending on how well the service is tuned and managed to fit the business.
+Let’s look at each cost factor of the three approaches considering a company's situation.
+First, the Closed Source Services are charged according to data volume.
+Costs depend on the number of words or symbols processed during input/output or the number of API calls.
+The method for calculating tokens varies by language, and the costs increase with usage.
+However, for companies with limited technical personnel, this model can be more economical in the long run and be suitable for companies lacking deployment capabilities.
+Also, due to the importance of auditing security and regulatory requirements, security protocols and certifications of closed-source services can be efficient for industries like finance and medicine.[4]
+Secondly, Third-Party Hosted Open-Source Services are significantly cheaper than Closed-Source Services.
+However, costs vary depending on how well the service is fine-tuned.
 Due to its broad scalability, it requires personnel with specialized knowledge.
-Considering the labor costs of such skilled professionals, this approach may require a larger budget for certain companies.
+Considering the labor costs of such skilled professionals, this approach may need a larger budget for certain companies.
 The third approach, where a company hosts the service directly on its infrastructure (DIY), involves paying for the computing resources necessary to run AI models, especially GPUs.
-There may also be licensing fees for the LLM itself, requiring more time and skilled personnel[5] than other methods.
+It may also involve licensing fees for LLM and require more time and skilled personnel[5] than other methods.

 [Figure 1] Example of GPT Token Operation Method (Source: OpenAI)